-Renewable energy installations have become an established asset class, driven in part by greater levels of deployment and investor demand for physical assets that provide longterm yield.
-Deployment has advanced significantly since the creation of the Ventus Funds with over 9,000MW of onshore wind farms in operation in the UK.
+Renewable energy installations have become an established asset class, driven in part by greater levels of deployment and investor demand for physical assets that provide long-term yield.
+Deployment has advanced significantly since the creation of the Ventus Funds, with over 13,000MW of onshore wind farms in operation in the UK.

-Many windfarms of a scale similar to those owned by the Company's investee companies are approaching ten years of operating history.
-The technology behind wind farms is now demonstrably robust and, as deployment of onshore wind increases in scale, wind farm operators have begun to explore the possibility of extending turbine life to 25 or 30 years.
-In addition market participants have begun to explore and validate the possibility of repowering i.e. replacing older turbines with newer, larger, more efficient machines.
-The first operational wind farm of scale in the UK, at Delabole in Cornwall, was successfully repowered with larger turbines in 2010, and others have followed
+Many windfarms of a scale similar to those owned by the Company's investee companies now have in excess of ten years of operating history.
+The technology behind wind farms is now demonstrably robust.
+However, there are very few new projects in development as a result of the UK Government's removal of support for onshore wind.
+Therefore, wind farm operators have begun to explore the possibility of extending turbine life to 25 or 30 years.
+In addition, market participants have begun to explore and validate the possibility of repowering i.e. replacing older turbines with newer, larger, more efficient machines.
+The first operational wind farm of scale in the UK, at Delabole in Cornwall, was successfully repowered with larger turbines in 2010, and others have followed.

-At present, the Company assumes an operational life of 25 years, in line with other market participants given the design life of the turbines, albeit with a reduced annual generation assumption for the last five years of operational life.
-No terminal value is assumed, nor is any repowering or life extension value, because it is impossible to forecast with any accuracy the electricity market that many years ahead.
+At present, for wind farms, the Company assumes an operational life of 25 years, in line with other market participants given the design life of the turbines, albeit with a reduced annual generation assumption for the last five years of operational life.
+No terminal value is assumed, nor is any repowering or life extension value, because it is impossible to forecast with any accuracy the commercial and legal landscape or the electricity market that many years ahead.

 Most of the land leases for investee company wind farms have clauses permitting renewal following renegotiation; grid connection agreements are generally evergreen and are owned by the investee company.
-The Board and Manager continue to monitor the market and to ensure that, wherever possible, optionality to derive any value from life extensions and repowering is preserved throughout the portfolio.
+The Board and Investment Manager continue to actively monitor the market and to ensure that, wherever possible, optionality to derive any value from life extensions and repowering is preserved throughout the portfolio.
 Such initiatives may allow the Company to extend its lifespan beyond the current assumed operational life of the portfolio.
-The economics of such a proposal will be a function of the electricity market at the relevant time, as well as turbine technology.
-Extension or repowering will normally require renegotiation of land leases and renewed planning permissions.
+The economics of such a proposal is a function of the electricity market at the relevant time, as well as turbine technology.
+Extension or repowering would normally require renegotiation of land leases and renewed planning permissions.
 The Board does not consider it possible to ascribe a quantifiable value to life extension that may or may not be viable in 15 to 25 years.
 However, the Investment Manager has been instructed to preserve optionality to extend operational life throughout the portfolio.
 This does not significantly affect the current valuations of investee companies due to the effect of discounting over a prolonged period.
 However, it is likely that some value may be both achievable and more quantifiable later in the life of the Company.

 Hydro-electricity stations tend to have a longer operating life than wind sites, partly because of the relative simplicity of the technology involved once the scheme is built and commissioned.
 Schemes can operate for 40 years or more, often without significant capital expenditure being required.
-The longevity of these schemes will also be relevant in the life span of the
+Currently, the company assumes an operating life of 25 years from the valuation date for valuation purposes.
+The longevity of these schemes will also be relevant in the life span of the Company.